Sex education teaching resources

 There are also some pregnancy models available.
 There is one that is just of the torso and another of just the pelvis.
 The pelvis model includes the breasts and it’s different parts.
 I don’t own these two models but the Amazon reviews about them are positive!
 These are a fantastic sex education teaching aid.

 Anatomically correct dolls can be an invaluable teaching resource, especially when working with children or anyone with an intellectual disability.
-There are a range of different dolls available, representing a culturally diverse population.
+There is a wide range of different dolls available, representing a culturally diverse population.

 These dolls are fantastic for showing the different types of sexual activities that adults can get up to, as well as talking about the different parts of the body.
 Or what happens during puberty…